marianaprytula/Superstore_Dataset_Analysis/README.md

 ## Superstore Dataset Analysis Using Python

-- This project presents a Tableau visualization for analyzing the [Superstore Dataset ](https://www.kaggle.com/datasets/vivek468/superstore-dataset-final) from Kaggle.
+- This project presents visuals for analyzing the [Superstore Dataset ](https://www.kaggle.com/datasets/vivek468/superstore-dataset-final) from Kaggle.
 ---

 ### Project Overview